Lloyd Fredendall: Tunisia, Oran, and Kasserine Pass

 Eisenhower then decided on Major General George S. Patton as Fredendall's replacement.
 On March 5, 1943, Eisenhower personally flew to Tebessa to inform Fredendall of his decision to replace him, which he couched in terms of a routine reassignment.
 Eisenhower arranged the replacement so that Fredendall's reputation was not formally brought into disrepute, an action some believe he soon came to regret.
 On March 6, 1943, Patton replaced Fredendall.
 When Patton arrived at II Corps headquarters, Fredendall was at breakfast.
-Patton had disliked Fredendall in 1941 when they were both division commanders at Fort Benning, Georgia.
+Patton had disliked Fredendall since 1941 when they were both division commanders at Fort Benning, Georgia.
 After a brief conference, Patton formally relieved him, saying II Corps "was primarily a tank show and I know more about tanks."
 Patton noted in his diary that Fredendall was "Very nice, conducted himself well – very well."
 In a letter to his wife Beatrice that day, Patton even wrote that "Fredendall is a great sport, and I feel sure, is a victim largely due to circumstances beyond his control."
 However, only a week later, after an initial inspection of his new command, Patton had completely changed his mind: "I cannot see what Fredendall did to justify his existence."
 Fredendall was the first of seven American corps commanders in World War II to be "relieved of command", most for medical reasons.

-In his after-action report for the Kasserine battles, the 2nd Armored Division commander, Major General Ernest N. Harmon, called Fredendall both a moral and physical coward and later said he was "a son of a bitch".
+In his after-action report for the Kasserine battles, the 2nd Armored Division commander, Major General Ernest N. Harmon, called Fredendall both a moral and physical coward and later said he was "a son of a bitch."